-Workspace is a FTSE 250 Real Estate Investment Trust which owns approximately 4 million sq. ft. in London and provides our customers with tenant leases, Club Workspace membership for co-working and Meeting Rooms booking services.
+Workspace is a FTSE 250 Real Estate Investment Trust which owns approximately 4 million sq. ft. in London and provides our customers with tenant leases and Meeting Rooms booking services.
 We also offer and run a variety of networking events and facilitate members' benefits and perks for our customers.